 While integrating aesthetic concerns with scientific disciplines, the Sound Design program can stretch as far as each student's energy, inventions, and imagination allow.
 Students are urged to explore abundant projects and coursework throughout the institute.

-The BFA Stage Management program enables students to develop as artistic leaders and collaborative artists through project-based instruction in management, theatrical design, acting, directing, and stage craft.
+The BFA Stage Management specialization enables students to develop as artistic leaders and collaborative artists through project-based instruction in management, theatrical design, acting, directing, and stagecraft.
 Emphasis is placed on developing strong communication and critical thinking skills, broad knowledge of the professional arts environment, and proficiency in the practical skills necessary for success in a variety of professional environments.

 With a high degree of skill and creativity, students discover ways to utilize today's changing technology.
 They take the lead in the creation of new art and technologies, and exhibit a level of professionalism that meets or exceeds the growing demands of the theater/entertainment industries and the field of technical direction.

 The MFA degrees in Design and Production require three years of full-time study.
 An evaluation will be made at the end of the first year of study to determine the remainder of the student's curriculum, based on the faculty's evaluation of the student's work and the goals of the particular student.
 The graduate curriculum for each program is highly individualized, with the core requirements serving as a framework for further studies customized to meet each student's goals and ambitions.

 By graduation, MFA Costume Design students will be able to:

 By the time they graduate, MFA Lighting Design students will be able to: